hyliang96/sharedotfile/README.md

 # sharedotfile

-the shared dotfiles among all my servers, mac and cp (WSL)
+The shared dotfiles among all my servers, mac and cp (WSL)

 ### install
 * git clone this repo to a new computer, put the dir on any path you like